LafeLabs/thing/README.md

 <pre>
 cd /var/www/html
 sudo rm index.html
-sudo curl -o replicator.php http://www.maplelawn.net/php/replicator.txt
+sudo curl -o replicator.php https://raw.githubusercontent.com/LafeLabs/thing/master/php/replicator.txt
 php replicator.php
 sudo chmod -R 0777 *
 hostname -I
 </pre>

-To fork the code, go to a UNIX command line with PHP installed, go into a new directory which is linked to a new github repository, copy replicator.php into that directory and type from the command line:
+To fork the code, go to a UNIX command line with PHP installed, go into a new directory which is linked to a new github repository, copy replicator.php into that directory, run the program, then start php's built in web server as follows and type from the command line:

 <pre>
+curl -o replicator.php https://raw.githubusercontent.com/LafeLabs/thing/master/php/replicator.txt
 php replicator.php
 php -S localhost:8000
 </pre>

  and navigate your browser to localhost:8000, then edit using editor.php, change references in replicator.php to your new repo address, and replicate from the new fork by changing the code in replicator.php.
 Note that php code needs to be made live by cliking on txt2php.php from editor.php.
-This will work on macos or linux with very minimal effort, and requires adding the Ubuntu command line to work on Windows 10.
+This will work on macos or linux with very minimal effort, and requires adding the Ubuntu command line or installation of [MAMP](https://www.mamp.info/en/) to work on Windows 10.

-Edit code using this program:
+Edit the code using this program:

 [editor.php](editor.php)